 On each page of the curriculum, we ask students to rate the level of instruction and provide feedback.
 On top of that, we’re always listening to mentors, program managers, and reviews to find out where we can add more value to the learning experience.
 As we iterate on the curriculum, it gets stronger with each pass.

-Although we’re proud that our curriculum has been rated #1 in Course Report’s survey of the best coding bootcamps, we take that as another starting point.
+Although we're proud that our curriculum has been rated #1 in America for Course Report's survey of the best coding bootcamps, we take that as another starting point.
 With our data-driven approach, we’ll keep improving our curriculum and landing more students in their first web developer jobs.